elizabeth-poggie/elizabeth-poggie/_content/notes/05-user-interfaces.md

 - To redirect a user to a new page
 - To redirect a user to another section within the same page
 - To redirect a user to an email or a phone number
 - ...
-TLDR: Links “send” you somewhere
+Links “send” you somewhere

 Use a button ...